 Due to its cultural variety and the countless job opportunities in different countries, Europe is a truly international hub.
 It is full of both expats coming from across the ocean and locals experiencing life in another European country.

 Living in Europe, you are exposed to a mix of all cultures of the world.
 Walking down the street, you can hear multiple languages and pass by restaurants offering dishes from any cuisine you can imagine.
-Studying at a European cinema or working in a European-based corporation, you will likely meet people of various nationalities.
+Studying at a European university or working in a European-based corporation, you will likely meet people of various nationalities.

 Of course, the level of internationalism varies depending on the country.
 Certain European destinations are more diverse than others due to their increased popularity among expats.
 Make sure to check out our guide for top expat destinations in Europe in 2023 to find out which cities currently figure on top of everyone’s bucket lists!